inspec/inspec-habitat/README.md

 ## Use the Resources

 Since this is an InSpec resource pack, it only defines InSpec resources.
-To use these resources in your own controls you should create your own profile:
+To use these resources in your own controls, you should create your own profile:

 ### Create a new profile